-The Group's receivables include amounts due from related parties, primarily from related parties forming part of Mizzi Organisation and other related parties (Note 11) arising from financing transactions that have taken place in the current and prior years.
-The Mizzi Organization's treasury monitors intra-Group credit exposures at an individual entity level on a regular basis and ensures timely performance of these assets in the context of overall Group liquidity management.
+The Group's receivables include loans and advances and other amounts due from related parties, as disclosed in Notes 9 and 11, arising from financing transactions that have taken place in the current and prior years.
+The Mizzi Organization's treasury monitors intra-Group and other related party credit exposures at an individual entity level on a regular basis and ensures timely performance of these assets in the context of overall Group liquidity management.
 The Group assesses the credit quality of these related parties taking into account financial position, performance and other factors.
 The Group takes cognisance of the related party relationship with these entities and management does not expect any significant losses from non-performance or default.

-Since these balances owed by related parties are repayable on demand, expected credit losses are based on the assumption that repayment of the balance is demanded at the reporting date.
+With respect to loans and amounts owed by related parties classified as current, since such balances are repayable on demand, expected credit losses are based on the assumption that repayment of the balance is demanded at the reporting date.
 Accordingly, the expected credit loss allowance attributable to such balances is insignificant.